- Viva’s computer vision monitoring is unique in its ability to provide near-real time insights into e-scooter behaviors and multimodal interactions

 - This comprehensive e-scooter data should underpin the assessment of e-scooter trials

 - Data-led decision-making is crucial to enabling e-scooters to reach their potential as a safe, sustainable and attractive transport mode

-It’s now possible to gather accurate, comprehensive, continual data on e-scooter behaviours with VivaCity’s AI-powered computer vision sensors.
+It’s now possible to gather accurate, comprehensive, continual data on e-scooter behaviors with Viva’s AI-powered computer vision sensors.

 Our sensors have unrivalled versatility and the highest levels of accuracy on the market.
-They’re increasingly being used to gather data on emergent transport classifications and behaviours, including e-scooters.
+They’re increasingly being used to gather data on emergent transport classifications and behaviors, including e-scooters.

 Evaluating e-scooter trials

 Accurate insights on how traffic behaves and interacts helps authorities to understand how transport systems and road users are adapting to the introduction of e-scooters with real-time 24/7 multimodal data.

 Our sensors capture both rental and privately owned sectors of the e-scooter market.
 Only with this all-inclusive e-scooter data can transport planners create a safe, sustainable and inclusive multimodal transport network that supports both Net Zero and Vision Zero goals.